 How You’re Helping

-£1,034 could fund a Macmillan nurse for a week, providing essential medical, practical and emotional support.
+£1,034 could pay for a Macmillan nurse for 1 week, helping people living with cancer and their families receive essential medical, practical and emotional support.

 £1,851 could help run a large Macmillan benefits advice service for a day.